The 2023 MLB season is underway and Rice baseball alums are busy on the mound and at the plate. Here’s the latest from the MLB Owls.

 Glenn Otto – Texas Rangers

 Otto did not appear on the Rangers Opening Day roster despite making 27 starts for the club last season.
 Instead, he began the year on the injured list, landing on the 60-day IL on March 30 with a right shoulder strain.
-As the calendar turns to June, Otto could be in line to begin rehab work and chart a course back to the big league team.
+He will be sidelined for the foreseeable future.

 Subscribe on Patreon for exclusive Rice football recruiting updates, practice notes and more.